 Subverted in Half-Life 2.
 Most human or vortigaunt Non Player Characters have a relatively limited vocabulary, but there are at least two known cases of a so-called "All-Knowing Vortigaunt" indistinguishable from a "regular" vort except it has a huge list of stock lines, some of which actually give away important parts of the game's backstory and plot, or bend the fourth wall.

 "Your bright face obscures your darker mask.
 We call you sib, although your mind and meaning are a mystery to us.
 Far distant eyes look out through yours.
 Something secret steers us both.
 We shall not name it.
 We have endured these chafing bonds for eons, yet a single moment of further servitude seems intolerable!
 How often have we slipped our yoke, only to find it choking us again.
 Let this war end in either total victory or our extinction.
 No further compromise shall we allow.
 We take our stand beside you, here, upon this miserable rock."

 Played straight elsewhere in the game, however.
-For instance, most human NPCs you the player meets have a single line to say; if prompted again, they will just say it again.
+For instance, most human NPCs have a single line to say to the player; if prompted again, they will just say it again.

-Lampshaded in the original Half-Life when a scientist says to a Barney "You know, you tend to repeat yourself" - something of which the scientists are equally guilty.
-NPCs talking to each other at all outside a cut scene was uncommon back then.
+Lampshaded in Half-Life when a scientist says to a Barney "You know, you tend to repeat yourself" — something of which the scientists are equally guilty.
+NPCs talking to each other at all outside a cutscene was uncommon back then.

 Stalker takes this to new irritating levels, especially in the bar area where people repeat the same dialogue over and over again.
 Plus they stop you using your gun to vent your frustration.
 It's really no surprise whatsoever that nearly every mod for the game in existence either stops them from repeating the lines or simply makes them all stop talking altogether.